Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making an Arizona Healthcare Power of Attorney
+FAQs about making an Arizona Medical Power of Attorney

-An Arizona Healthcare Power of Attorney is a legal document that gives a trusted person or organization the authority to make health-related decisions on your behalf, such as accepting or refusing medical treatment, if you cannot do so.
+An Arizona Medical Power of Attorney is a legal document that gives a trusted person or organization the authority to make health-related decisions on your behalf, such as accepting or refusing medical treatment, if you cannot do so.

 The person giving control is called the "principal," and the people or entities gaining authority are known as the "agents."
 Suited for Arizona residents, our Power of Attorney for health care can be used in Maricopa County, Pima County, Pinal County, and in every other region in the state.
 All Arizona Healthcare PoA forms from Rocket Lawyer can be personalized for your unique scenario.
 With this essential legal document on hand, your representative will be able to offer verification to healthcare facilities and other parties that they can make choices for you.